meeshkan/hmt/README.md

 ## Record

-Meeshkan provides a recorder that can capture API traffic using a proxy and, like the builder, automatically assembles it into an OpenAPI schema in addition to storing the raw recordings.
+Meeshkan provides a recorder that can capture API traffic using a proxy.

 ```bash
 $ pip install meeshkan # if not installed yet